 How to Make Chicken Fried Steak with White Gravy

-In a shallow dish, mix flour, paprika, seasoned salt, cayenne pepper, kosher salt, and black pepper.
+In one shallow dish, whisk together the flour, paprika, seasoned salt, kosher salt, cayenne pepper, and black pepper until evenly combined.

 Expert Tips for Success